Ron Bennington: Ron and Ron (1987–1997)

-In 1986, Bennington opened the Ron Bennington's Comedy Scene in Clearwater, Florida; he met Ron Diaz, on whose radio show he plugged his club, and quickly the two created the morning radio program The Ron and Ron Show at Tampa Bay's WYNF-FM, known as 95YNF.
+In 1986, Bennington opened Ron Bennington's Comedy Scene in Clearwater, Florida.
+He met Ron Diaz, on whose radio show he plugged his club, and quickly the two created the morning radio program The Ron and Ron Show at Tampa Bay's WYNF-FM, known as 95YNF.
 The show had huge ratings success and Ron & Ron known as "Radio's Bad Boys" then partnered with their agent Ross Reback to form The Ron & Ron Radio Network to own and syndicate the programming.
 The show's final broadcast for WYNF was on March 12, 1993.
 Reback became President and CEO of the newly formed network and quickly negotiated a deal to broadcast the show in Miami, Orlando, and Jacksonville, with another dozen markets soon following (including a new more lucrative deal in Tampa).
-Ron Diaz announced his departure in early 1997, and on September 29, 1997 the show ended.
+Ron Diaz announced his departure in early 1997 and on September 29, 1997 the show ended.